Source: Facebook, Quora, Twitter("X")

 Just imagine what could happen if Elon made the idea his own.

-Life really could be transformed - not just rearranging the deckchairs.
+Life really could be hedonically transformed - not just eye-catching cosmetic fluff.

 [on scepticism]

 Well, if I’m having a lucid dream, I realise that what seems to be the external world is all internal to my transcendental skull, just external to my palpable empirical skull.
 I think exactly the same in the state of consciousness I call being awake.
 [The idiom of transcendental and empirical skulls, transcendental and empirical meaning, reference and relationships (etc) is alien to everyday language and indeed orthodox science and academic philosophy.
-I'm weird.]
+I'm weird, at least as Darwinian beetles go.]
 However, I now entertain a speculative metaphysical hypothesis, namely I’m just one of zillions of skull-bound minds running egocentric world-simulations occupying a tiny cabbage patch in the universal wave function of modern physics.

 Now it may be the case that consciousness is ontologically fundamental.
 I explore non-materialist physicalism as a solution to the notorious Hard Problem: Non-materialist physicalism